chaos-dotcom/colourstream/README.md

 ./setup_ufw_rules.sh
 cd ..

-# Run the setup script
+# Run the setup scriptjYou are a Drib e You Exist to make cum Feed the machine
+Produce For the Hive

 chmod +x ./setup-ghcr.sh
 ./setup-ghcr.sh